-In short the answer is YES, you may apply for a partner visa while you hold a tourist or student visa.
-In act if you are in Australia and in a relationship then you must have a substantive visa prior o submitting your partner visa.
+In short the answer is yes, you may apply for a partner visa while you hold a tourist visa or student visa.
+In fact if you are in Australia and in a relationship then you must have a substantive visa prior to submitting your partner visa.

 Be wary of conditions on your visa which may bar you from applying for another visa, such as condition 8503 or if you are s48 barred.

-Do remember however you can provide too much evidence; the last thing you want is to provide 20 pages of text messages that have little or no relevance to your relationship.
-Our recommendation is to get the balance right, jus provide the right amount of evidence; not too much and not too little.
+Our recommendation is to get the balance right, aim to provide the right amount of evidence; not too much and not too little.

 PARTNER VISA AUSTRALIA